The Herald (Zimbabwe): Sister papers

 Other newspapers published by the same group include The Sunday Mail in Harare, The Chronicle and Sunday News in Bulawayo and the Manica Post in Mutare.
 The Chronicle, launched in October 1894 as The Bulawayo Chronicle, is the second oldest newspaper in the country.

 Controversy

 The Herald has for some time been noted for its slant in favor of President Robert Mugabe and the Zanu-PF party, and its demonisation of the opposition party, the Movement for Democratic Change (MDC).
 It often accuses the MDC of being agents of colonial powers.

 The Herald faces limited competition from within Zimbabwe, mainly from independent newspapers, such as The Independent, due to very restrictive accreditation laws.
 Many opposition media claim that the paper has evolved into an instrument of rather crude and aggressive propaganda.
-The editorial staff are open in their partisanship.